Application materials for the faculty job search »

 • Does your engagement with diversity help students prepare for careers in a global society?

 Your experiences working with diverse populations will themselves be diverse, and there is no one type of experience that will be sought by search committees.
 You may not have substantial past activities.
-In this case, it will be a good idea to focus on future plans.
+In this case, it is a good idea to focus on future plans.
 As long as you are making an honest attempt to consider your role in meeting each institution’s diversity goals, then you are on the right track.
 Think about your past experiences and future goals as they relate to these approaches:

-• Teaching, advising, or mentoring under-represented or under-served groups
+• Teaching, advising, or mentoring underrepresented or underserved groups

-• Teaching approaches that focus on different learning styles and that can accommodate different learning abilities.
+• Teaching approaches that focus on different learning styles and that can accommodate different learning abilities

 • Being aware of challenges faced by historically underrepresented populations